adamtheturtle/new-mac-setup/README.md

 ### 1Password

-Choose to Sync with iCloud.
+* Choose to Sync with iCloud.
+* Preferences > General > Format secure notes using Markdown
+* Preferences > Developer > Use the SSH agent
+* Preferences > Developer > Connect with 1Password CLI

 ### Safari